GGP (company)

-GGP Inc. (an initialism of General Growth Properties) was an American commercial real estate company and the second-largest shopping mall operator in the United States.
-It was founded by brothers Martin, Matthew and Maurice Bucksbaum in Cedar Rapids, Iowa, in 1954, and was headquartered in Chicago, Illinois, from 2000.
-It was subject to the largest real estate bankruptcy in American history at the time of its filing in 2009.
+GGP Services Inc. (doing business as GGP; originally an initialism of General Growth Properties) is an American commercial real estate company.
+It was founded in 1954 and was the country's second-largest shopping mall operator at the time of its acquisition by Brookfield Property Partners and integration into Brookfield Properties in 2018.
+Brookfield, now BGRE, reverted to the GGP brand for its American retail business in 2026.

-GGP was acquired by Brookfield Property Partners, and management of its portfolio was transferred to Brookfield Properties, in 2018.
-Its portfolio included 125 properties comprising approximately 121000000 sqft in 40 U.S. states at the time of its acquisition, ranking behind only Simon Property Group in total square footage.
+Founded by brothers Martin, Matthew and Maurice Bucksbaum in Cedar Rapids, Iowa, it moved to Chicago, Illinois, in 1997.
+In 2009, it filed for bankruptcy protection, becoming the largest U.S. real estate firm to do so.
+In 2018, its portfolio included 125 properties comprising about 121000000 sqft in 40 U.S. states, behind only Simon Property Group in total square footage.

 History

 20th century

 General Growth was founded in Iowa by three brothers, Martin, Matthew and Maurice Bucksbaum, in 1954 as General Management.
 That year, they borrowed $1.2 million to develop their first shopping center, Town & Country Shopping Center in Cedar Rapids, Iowa, in order to open a fourth location for the grocery store founded by their father.

 By 1964, the company owned five malls and moved its headquarters to Des Moines, Iowa.
 In 1970, General Management became General Growth Properties (GGP) and became a public company via an initial public offering.
 In 1984, the company sold its holdings to Equitable Real Estate Investment Management for $800 million in the largest-ever single-asset real estate transaction to date, but retained the property management of the assets.
 In 1989, the company acquired Center Companies, creating the fourth-largest shopping center management company in the United States.

 In 1993, the company once again became a public company via an initial public offering, raising $400 million.
 In 1994, the company purchased a 40% interest in Centermark Properties from Prudential Financial.
 In 1995, the company sold 25% of its 40% stake, yielding a profit of over $100 million.
 In 1995, the company also purchased the Homart Development Company from Sears for $1.85 billion.
 In 1995, co-founder and CEO Martin Bucksbaum died and the company moved its headquarters from Des Moines to Chicago.
 In 1999, John Bucksbaum succeeded his father as CEO.